krzysztofzuraw/kzuraw.com/src/content/writing/2019-10-27-xstate-inputs.md

 ## Summary & TL;DR

 In this blog post, I showed how to implement logic around changing input borders and labels with [Xstate](https://xstate.js.org/).

-You can find code (with TypeScript types) on this [codesandbox](https://codesandbox.io/s/xstate-input-2df4o).

 What is your take on state machines?
 Do you like this short introduction to xstate with React?